dpobel/damien.pobel.fr/src/post/let-s-play-with-ez-components-template-and-systeminformation.md

 [eZ Components](http://zetacomponents.org/).
 In fact, it's quite logic, eZ Components will be the base of the future [eZ Publish](/tag/ez-publish).
-As announced in the last community newsletter (page put offline since...) migration to eZ Components in eZ Publish will be made step by step and the version 4.0 of eZ Publish will include [the Template component](http://zetacomponents.org/documentation/trunk/Template/tutorial.html),
+As announced in the last community newsletter (page put offline since…) migration to eZ Components in eZ Publish will be made step by step and the version 4.0 of eZ Publish will include [the Template component](http://zetacomponents.org/documentation/trunk/Template/tutorial.html),